Bandura’s Social learning theory-B.ED Notes

-Social learning theory suggested that all learning was the result of an association formed by Conditioning, reinforcement and Punishment.
-Bandura’s Social learning theory proposed that learning can also occur simply by observing the action of others.
+Social Cognitive Theory also called social learning theory is based on the idea that people learn by watching what others do and that the human thought process is central to understanding personality.
+Social learning theory suggests that all learning is the result of an association formed by Conditioning, reinforcement and Punishment.
+Bandura’s Social learning theory proposed that learning can also occur simply by observing the actions of others.
 This theory is also known as an observational learning theory.

 The modelling Process/ Mediational Process of Social Learning theory